lowlighter/libs/README.md

 ### XML metadata

-It is possible to access several metadata properties using `$XML` symbol (which can be im)
+It is possible to access several metadata properties using `$XML` symbol, like parent node, name, etc.

 ```ts
 import { $XML, parse } from "./mod.ts";